- Tritec News

 Quarte opened the questions to audience members, where the first question was directed to Logan, asking if they are proactive rather than reactive practices in mental health.
 She responded that when dealing with youth, doctors ask the parents to leave the room to discuss state-of-mind, sexual health, or addiction.
 She noted that more mental health walk-in emergency clinics are opening, like DASH, that just opened in the Hauppauge Industrial Park.
 Places like this can provide aid for people with anxiety, suicidal thoughts, and addiction.

 Another audience member asked Coughlan his thoughts on the commercial industrial market.
 Jim responded that repurposing of facilities is becoming more popular as there is less than a 4% vacancy in industrial areas.
 It's a tight market, and refurbishing is considerably less expensive than building a new facility.

 An audience member asked Coughlan about the potential for condos on Long Island since there are not many small, starter houses for young home buyers.
 Coughlan responded that he believes there is a market, but TRITEC has not done that yet.
-He said that in Garden City, there are some flats available to purchase, but it is hard to convince an investor to take part in a condo project, and banks are not lending money for them.
+He said that there are some flats available in Garden City to purchase, but it is hard to convince an investor to take part in a condo project, and banks are not lending money for them.
 He does recognize the demand, and Long Island needs to expand on many housing options that are not single-family homes.

 The symbiotic relationship between all the industries represented on the stage at the HIA-LI summit is essential to the creation of jobs and a variety of housing options on Long Island.
 TRITEC is proud to contribute to downtown revitalization.
-With the success of New Village at Patchogue, we are excited to see how upcoming projects like The Wel in Lindenhurst, and Alston in Ronkonkoma, will both attract and retain residents and breathe new life into our communities.
+With the success of New Village at Patchogue, we are excited to see how upcoming projects like The Wel in Lindenhurst, and Alston in Ronkonkoma will attract and retain residents and breathe new life into our communities.